Mc-Zen/quill/src/quantum-circuit.typ

 /// - font-size (length): Default font size for text in the circuit.
 /// - scale (ratio): Total scale factor applied to the entire
 ///            circuit without changing proportions
-/// - baseline (length, content, string): Set the baseline for the circuit.
+/// - baseline (length, content, str): Set the baseline for the circuit.
 If a
 ///            content or a string is given, the baseline will be adjusted auto-
 ///            matically to align with the center of it.
 One useful application is
 ///            `"="` so the circuit aligns with the equals symbol.